herbayulet/herbayulet/README.md

 ## Work Experience:
 #### 1. [Praxis Academy](https://www.instagram.com/praxisacademy/) | Frontend Developer | Jogjakarta `Jan'2022 - Mei'2022`
-   - DIGITREN is web and mobile apps to manage school system it has features online payment santri, manage learning of pesantren final report admin pondok about the pondok, etc. On this project me as a Frontend Dev, only slicing design Figma to Code use React JS and React-Bootstrap
+   - DIGITREN is web and mobile apps to manage school system it has features online payment santri, manage learning of pesantren final report admin pondok about the pondok, etc. On this project me as a Frontend Dev, only slicing design Figma to Code.
-In this project I use some technologies such as Node Js, express Js, PostgreSql, Jquery, and React Native
+In this project I use some technologies such as React JS and Bootstrap
 #### 2. [PT.
 Iforte Solusi Infotek](https://www.iforte.id/) | Cost Control | Jakarta `Jan'2021 - Jul'2021`
    - Create Master Data (Project or Assets Iforte) by Request Others Department and make the report every week
    - Monitoring PR/PO on system and determine the PR PO and qualify it to be included in OPEX or CAPEX and conduct an inquiry to the user who submitted     it